Early season pest control for Ontario soybeans growers

 1. Crop rotation: Crop rotation can prevent pest build-up by disturbing the lifestyle of pests.

-2. Crop tillage: crop tillage will disrupt the lifestyle of belowground feeders, which will reduce pest population build-up.
+2. Crop tillage: crop tillage will disrupt the lifestyle of belowground feeders, reducing pest population build-up.

-3. Seed treatments: Insecticide seed treatments are a practical tool to aid in protecting and preventing early-season pest damage.
+3. Seed treatments: Insecticide seed treatments are a practical tool to protect and prevent early-season pest damage.

 4. Scouting tips: Whether it is aphids or beetles, pests appear and move quickly through a field.
-Remind farmers that they will need to have their fields checked regularly to ensure that yield and crop health are not compromised.
+Remind farmers to have their fields checked regularly to ensure that yield and crop health are not compromised.